sst/guide/_chapters/add-the-create-note-page.md

 export default withRouter(NewNote);
 {% endhighlight %}

 Everything is fairly standard here, except for the file input.
 Our form elements so far have been [controlled components](https://facebook.github.io/react/docs/forms.html), as in their value is directly controlled by the state of the component.
-The file input simply calls a different `onChange` handler (`handleFileChange`) that saves the file object as class property.
+The file input simply calls a different `onChange` handler (`handleFileChange`) that saves the file object as a class property.
 We use a class property instead of saving it in the state because the file object we save does not change or drive the rendering of our component.

-Currently, our `handleSubmit` does not do a whole lot other than limitting the file size of our attachment.
-We are going to define this in our config, so add the following to our `src/config.js`.
+Currently, our `handleSubmit` does not do a whole lot other than limiting the file size of our attachment.
+We are going to define this in our config.

+{% include code-marker.html %} So add the following to our `src/config.js` below the `export default {` line.

 {% highlight javascript %}
 MAX_ATTACHMENT_SIZE: 5000000,
 {% endhighlight %}

-Let's also add the styles for our form in `src/containers/NewNote.css`.
+{% include code-marker.html %} Let's also add the styles for our form in `src/containers/NewNote.css`.

 {% highlight css %}
 .NewNote form {